-The Pressure DSC (PDSC) cell (Figure 1.5) is a DSC cell enclosed in a steel cylinder that can be pressurized to 7 MPa (1000 psig).
+The Pressure DSC (PDSC) cell (Figure 1.4) is a DSC cell enclosed in a steel cylinder that can be pressurized to 7 MPa (1000 psig).
 In addition to performing the same measurements as the DSC cells, it can operate at elevated pressure or under vacuum.
 This ability to vary pressure as well as temperature provides the following:

 - Resolution of overlapping peaks

 - Determination of heats of vaporization and vapor pressure

 - Reaction rates in controlled atmospheres

-- Studies of pressure-sensitive reactions •
+- Studies of pressure-sensitive reactions.

-- Storage of cell pressure in the data file.

 The Pressure DSC cell has two gas flow control valves, a three-way valve, a pressure gauge, a pressure release valve, and gas pressure fittings on the side.
-An 8.3 MPa (1200 psig) pressure relief valve and a pressure transducer are contained in the base of the cell.
+An 8.3 MPa (1200 psig) pressure relief valve is contained in the base of the cell.